-PREREQUISITE: THR 251
+Prerequisite Courses THR 251

-THR 281.
-STAGE MOVEMENT I. 3 hrs.
+THR 281 : STAGE MOVEMENT I

 This is the first in a two-course sequence which offers the student a basic introduction to movement for stage for those interested in acting or dance.
 They also include consideration of role development through movement.
+Credits 3

-THR 282.
-STAGE MOVEMENT II.
-3 hrs.
+THR 282 : STAGE MOVEMENT II